opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/gitops.md

 1) The runtime must match the name of the ServingRuntime object that you wish to utilize to deploy the model.

-One major difference between ModelMesh and KServe is which object is reponsible for creating and managing the pod where the model is deployed.
+One major difference between ModelMesh and KServe is which object is responsible for creating and managing the pod where the model is deployed.

 With KServe, the ServingRuntime acts as a "pod template" and each InferenceService creates it's own pod to deploy a model.
-A ServingRuntime can be used by multiple InferenceServices and each InferenceService will create a seperate pod to deploy a model.
+A ServingRuntime can be used by multiple InferenceServices and each InferenceService will create a separate pod to deploy a model.

 By contrast, a ServingRuntime creates a pod with ModelMesh, and the InferenceService simply tells the model server pod what models to load and from where.
 With ModelMesh a single ServingRuntime with multiple InferenceServices will create a single pod to load all of the models.

 ## ArgoCD Health Checks

-Out of the box, ArgoCD and OpenShift GitOps ship with check for a KServe InferenceService which is not compatible with a ModelMesh InferenceService.
+Out of the box, ArgoCD and OpenShift GitOps ship with a health check for a KServe InferenceService which is not compatible with a ModelMesh InferenceService.
+When attempting to deploy a ModelMesh based InferenceService, ArgoCD will report the object as degraded.

-Custom health checks can be added to your ArgoCD instance that are compatible with both KServe and ModelMesh as well as other RHOAI objects.
+Custom health checks can be added to your ArgoCD instance that are compatible with both KServe and ModelMesh as well as other RHOAI objects to resolve this issue.
 The Red Hat AI Services Practice maintains several custom health checks that you can utilize in your own ArgoCD instance [here](https://github.com/redhat-ai-services/ai-accelerator/tree/main/components/operators/openshift-gitops/instance/components/health-check-openshift-ai).